dabana/VuePress-KCJsummercamp/docs/jour1.md

 4. Stick the microbit to an eye patch and there you go, you have an iPatch.

-> Prepare also a necklace
+> Prepare also a necklace with Battery Back Plate

 ### The pirate's secret handshake (inspired from RTP Secret Handshake)

 A game for the pirates to bind with their team mates by inventing a secret hand shake.

 Authors: B. Feragut and D. Banville

+### Extra Activities

+1. Read Pirate Books for kiddos
+2. Paint your Pirate for Artists